MoonDragon-MD/YouTubeLiveTranslation/README.md

 Usually the translation is available only after the live broadcast is over, while the live broadcast is in the original language with subtitles in that language (if available)

+PS: If you have other scripts or addons for youtube they may conflict, so if you have problems disable them temporarily.